Did you know that you can track and send events to your website using Facebook Pixel Events?

 In this case, go ahead with the Lead event.

-However, if you have an eCommerce website, you can use the Purchase event.
+If you have an eCommerce website, you can use the Purchase event.
 In this case, you can directly track the order confirmation page to verify and trigger the event.

 Next, you’ll have two options to track a URL.
 URL equals, and URL contains.
 Choose URL contains.

-This is because we know that this website contains the terms /happy-valentines/.
+It is because we know that this website contains the terms /happy-valentines/.
 We don’t have any other pages containing these keywords.

 So we can successfully trigger the events based on our keyword /happy-valentines/.

-Additionally, you can also choose to add the value of the lead event or the purchase of the product.
+You can also choose to add the value of the lead event or the purchase of the product.
 You can also add a currency.

 Once done, click on Confirm.